 Advantages: Can cover a broad range of content quickly.

-Limitations: Can be challenging to ensure all pairs are equally difficult.
+Limitations: It can be challenging to ensure all pairs are equally difficult.

 Construction Tips: Include more options in one list than the other to reduce the chance of correct guesses by elimination.